 There’s much to consider when facing a divorce.
-Below is a chronology we’ve prepared to help you know what you might face in the divorce process.
-It begins with a snapshot of the relationship clients can expect with The Law Firm of Barry I. Finkel P.A.
+Below is a chronology we’ve prepared to help you understand the divorce process.
+It begins with a snapshot of the relationship clients can expect with The Law Offices of Barry I. Finkel P.A.

 Others give first-time visitors to the firm a clipboard with a stack of papers to be completed.

-Not at The Law Firm of Barry I. Finkel P.A.
-New client prospects are asked very basic information – name, spouse’s name, contact information and whether children are involved, for example – over the phone before you arrive at the office.
+At The Law Offices of Barry I. Finkel P.A., prospective clients are asked very basic information – name, spouse’s name, contact information and whether children are involved, for example – over the phone before you arrive at the office.

-Once in the office, you will be given no clipboard with forms to complete before you see an attorney.
+Once in the office, you will not be given a clipboard with forms to complete before you see an attorney.

 We will ask questions pertinent to your situation.
-We will note the relevant information.
-We will discuss your case and discover your issues over the course of our conversation – person to person.
+We will keep detailed, confidential notes of all relevant information.
+We will discuss your case and identify the issues over the course of our conversation – person to person.

 Your spouse has grown distant.
 The spark is gone – and you sense a crossroads before you.
 Therapy hasn’t helped, and resolution seems impossible.
 If divorce is your only path, what should you expect when you’re expecting a divorce?